-Letters A through Ζ, and Ş, # , а
+Letters A through Z, and \$, #, @

-Ligits 0 through 9
+Digits 0 through 9

-Special Characters + - , = . \ () ' / & blank
+Special Characters + - , = . () / & blank

-These characters are represented by the card punch combinations and internal bit configurations listed in Appendix A. In addition, any of the remainder of the 256 punch combinations may be designated in a character self-defining term, a character constant, or a comment.
+These characters are represented by the card punch combinations and internal bit configurations listed in Appendix A. In addition, any of the 256 punch combinations may be designated anywhere that characters may appear between paired apostrophes, in comments, and in macro-instruction operands.